tamir-lab/jdbc-dealership-project/README.md

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a User I want to be able to search for a vehicle using a filter, so that I can quickly find the vehicle I’m looking for.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to add a new vehicle to a dealership’s inventory so that the dealership’s available vehicles remain accurate and up to date.
+- As a user, I want to create a sales or lease contract for a customer so that completed transactions are recorded and stored properly.
+- As a user, I want to remove a vehicle from a dealership’s inventory so that sold or unavailable vehicles no longer appear in search results.

 ## Setup